How to short oil prices and markets

 Shorting oil via CFD trading

-With CFDs, you’ll sell contracts to exchange the price difference of oil between the opening and closing position.
-Just like spread bets, your profit or loss will depend on the outcome of your prediction.
+With CFDs, you’ll sell contracts to exchange the price difference of oil between the opening and closing positions.
+Your profit or loss will depend on the outcome of your prediction and you can hedge your positons.

-CFDs are also leveraged derivatives, which means you’ll only need to meet the margin requirement to open a position.
+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+You’ll need to meet the margin requirement to open a position.
 You’ll have to use risk management strategies because your exposure will be calculated based on the full position size, not just the margin amount.

-Going short with oil futures vs spot oil vs oil options
+Going short with spot oil vs oil futures vs oil options

-With our spread betting and CFD trading accounts, you can short oil via our cash (undated) market, or via oil futures and options.
+With our CFD trading account, you can short oil via our cash (undated) market, or via oil futures and options.

 Oil spot price